 - Structural abnormalities.
 An ECG can provide clues about enlargement of the chambers or walls of the heart, heart defects and other heart problems.

-If your doctor finds any abnormalities on your ECG, he or she may order additional tests to see if treatment is necessary.
+If your doctor finds any problems on your ECG, he or she may order additional tests to see if treatment is necessary.